PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 **DisplayFolder** property.
 If your requirement is just to support metadata translations for report consumers, then providing metadata translations for the **Caption** property is likely enough.
-Things are different if your requirement includes supporting metadata translations for report authors who will be creating and editing reports in The Power BI Service using a browser.
+Things are different if your requirements includes supporting metadata translations for report authors who will be creating and editing reports in The Power BI Service using a browser.
 This is the main scenario in which you will also be required to provide metadata translations for the